Spaceware-Studios/MineKhan-Launcher/MineKhanLauncher-v0.6.4/Info/README.txt

-Welcome to the MineKhan Launcher, the easiest way to launch just about any version of MineKhan at a moment's notice, even without internet!
-This project was begun in 2022.
-It was initially released in late 2023.
-You are currently using an v0.6.3 of the launcher.
-This version was released 4/8/2025.
+Welcome to the MineKhan Launcher, the easiest way to play just about any version of MineKhan at a moment's notice, with or without internet!
+This project, begun in 2022, was initially made available to the public in late 2023.
+You are currently using v0.6.4, released 7/05/2025.

 Shortcut Setup (Optional):
 Right-click on the background of your computer.
 Select "New > New Shortcut."
 Once created, click "Properties" and set the image to the favicon.ico file.
 Title the shorcut "MineKhan Launcher [VERSION]"